TiagoPedrotkd/BDA_SMV/README.md

 # Steps for running the pipeline
 1. Streaming ingestion of external APIs (not finished - found in src /folder)
 2. Data to be saved in /data folder
-3. Performing EDA on the ingested data as well as some preprocessing - /databricks/EDA_databricks_new.ipynb
+3. Performing EDA on the ingested data as well as some preprocessing - /databricks/EDA.dbc
-4. Model - there are 2 different models being used at the moment (TBD)
+4. Model - there are 2 different models being used at the moment - /databricks/Model.dbc
-    1. RNN Model - /databricks/Databricks Notebook Model Tor 1.0.ipynb
-    2. Prophet Model - /databricks/Databricks Notebook Model Tor 2.0.ipynb
 5. Analysis - (Not yet created)